mlanza/proposal-command-syntax/README.md

 It could be useful if doing this added metadata to the function so its status as a command can be programmatically determined.

 ### But It's Just Syntax!
-Well, yes and no.  While it's true adds an layer of syntax atop the language, it's not only syntax.
-Return-nothing commands (the well-behaved ones) gain a fluent interface, for free.
+Well, yes and no.  While it adds an layer of syntax atop the language, it's not only that.
+Commands gain a fluent interface.
 This adds expressive brevity at no cost.
-And it means more commands can be written properly to return nothing (dropping the extraneous `return this`).
+And it means all the return-something commands which are actually return-nothing commands save the `return this` can be fixed.

 [Type annotations](https://www.codemotion.com/magazine/frontend/javascript/javascript-a-first-look-at-the-type-annotation-proposal/)/TypeScript is another syntax with benefits.
 It affords compile time type checking.
 Command syntax visually sifts the pure from the impure—something anyone moving increasingly toward FP disciplines ought appreciate.
 And this, too, could use static analysis to show how well a program segregates these.